ryandrewjohnson/react-localize-redux/README.md

 ## Usage

-Start by adding the `localeReducer` to your app's redux store.
-This will contain all your translations and the current language of your app.
+Add the `localeReducer` to your app's redux store.
+This will contain all translations data as well as the setting for current language.

 ```javascript
 import React from 'react';